ana-m-gaina/landing_page/README.md

 ## Project Highlights

 - Convert Photoshop mockup designs into functional websites.
-- Develop responsive websites using the mobile-first approach for optimal viewing on different devices and screen sizes.
+- Develop responsive websites using the mobile-first approach.
-- Create layouts using the Flex and Grid layout systems, enabling flexible and dynamic designs.
+- Create layouts using the Flex and Grid layout systems.
 - Incorporate smooth and visually appealing animations to enhance the user experience.
 - Optimize images for improved performance and faster loading times.
 - Troubleshoot issues proficiently to ensure the functionality and stability of the websites.